The seven Democrats most likely to run for president — if Biden bows out

 “Freedom, it’s under attack in your state.
 Republican leaders, they’re banning books, making it harder to vote, restricting speech in classrooms, even criminalizing women and doctors,” he said in the spot, which ran on Fox News programming throughout the state.

-Earlier this month, he continued his aggressive stance by paying for billboards in some conservative states including Mississippi, Texas, Indiana and Oklahoma.
+Earlier this month, he continued his aggressive stance by paying for billboards in some conservative states including Mississippi, Texas, Indiana, and Oklahoma.
 His message?
-That abortion is still legal in California.
+Abortion is still legal in California.

 “He has still got a lot to prove but he has certainly made Democrats pay attention,” one strategist said.